 Glass art courses and classes

-Please note that we’ve had to suspend all of our courses for the duration of the latest Covid-19 lock-down.
-We’ll restart them as soon as we’re allowed but it might be necessary, when we first restart, to restrict classes to four people in order to allow a 2m space around each person for social distancing purposes.
+We’ve had to suspend all of our courses for the duration of the latest Covid-19 lock-down but are hoping to be able to restart next month.
+If the government’s “roadmap out of lockdown” goes to plan, we should be able to start courses again from 12th April (or whenever non-essential retail is allowed to reopen).
+We’ll still need to restrict classes to four people in order to allow a 2m space around each person for social distancing purposes.

 Your health is very important to us; thanks for your understanding.